-If, for some reason, you wish to close an eBay account, you need to be certain that you really want to take that step.
+If you’re looking to close your eBay account completely, you’ll first need to be 100% sure of your decision.
 You won’t be able to re-open your account once it is closed.
 If you are experiencing problems with your account, it might be worth getting in touch with eBay.
 There could be a less radical solution for your problem than deactivating it.

 However, if you do decide to close an eBay account, it is relatively simple, but there are a few things to watch out for.